Bell grew up a fan of the Texas Rangers.

 Bell needs to work to maintain his athleticism if he wants to stay on an outfield corner—a crowded position in Pittsburgh—long-term.

 But the Pirates moved Josh to first base for the 2015.
 And he had rarely ever played there until the Arizona Fall League after the 2014 season.

 Josh has trouble making backhand plays at first base.
 He is still adjusting to the quicker reaction times, the different spins and directions that a ball can take and the range needed at first base, but feels that each pitch is an opportunity to improve.

-"I try to take what I can from Gift," said Bell on how his teammate has helped him adjust.
+"I try to take what I can from Gift," said Bell.
 "He's taught me a lot with footwork and how the glove works toward the ball, and I try to really apply that.
 The ball just gets on you like that.
 You've got to be quick on your toes, got to be balanced in a ready position as the pitch crosses the plate.
 It's just reading that ball off the bat and getting that first good step in before I move the glove toward the ball."
 Josh is improving at all facets.

 "I feel tons better than I did in the fall league, tons better than I did in Spring Training," said Bell, who had only previously played the position on occasion at the age of 12.
 "It's slowly but surely getting there.
 I want to be one of those players that the pitchers trust over there and people enjoy playing around.
 Infield and outfield are two completely different positions.
 So it's re-learning the game, re-learning where I need to be.
 I'm trying to be on my toes for every pitch that's thrown."